4neesh/DevBlog/src/posts/024_JavaGui.md

 time: '8'
 tags:
 - Java
-- Design
 ---
 <br>
 <strong>Key Takeaways</strong><br>
 &#8226; Explore the Java Swing package to create a GUI with Java.<br>
-&#8226; Understand the Renderer interface can be used to create custom formatting.<br>
+&#8226; Understand how the Renderer interface can be used to create custom formatting.<br>
-&#8226; Create a Java GUI to display array data into a table.<br>
+&#8226; Use JTable to summarise array data into a table.<br>

 <br>
 <h4>The Java Swing package</h4>